dapasa/aws-challenge/README.md

 #### **Design** ####

 The watchdog scripts have a simple functionality.
 A simple execution of curl command with the check on the status of the response.
-The check is base on check the time out, the succes and redirect, and finaly if the execution not reach any site it will fail.
+The check is base on check the time out, the success and redirect, and finally if the execution not reach any site it will fail.
 These scripts are ready for windows and linux systems.

-When the scripts are executed these, will resquest to enter the url and the time beetwen each curl execution.
+When the scripts are executed these, will request to enter the url and the time between each curl execution.

 In the execution the scripts not left logs in the machine or server that are executed.
 It is because these scripts are designed to be attached in some linux service or in the windows start.
 With that configuration in the operating system the script output could be redirect to a log for register each execution.